Front-Yard Gardens Make a Strong First Impression

 To complement the contemporary house, we opted for a series of curved beds with sweeping paths of lawn between them.

 Low-maintenance was a top priority.
-They welcomed the use of less traditional plants, like ornamental grasses and New Zealand flax (Phormium tenax).
+Patty and Jim welcomed the use of less traditional plants, like ornamental grasses and New Zealand flax (Phormium tenax).
 An olive tree anchored the planting scheme, and we added a mix of plants with gray-green and wine-colored foliage.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.